 A further decline in rates of offending, especially of violent offending by youth aged 14 to 16, is pleasing.
 The continuing excessive criminalisation of young Maori needs to be explained and addressed by the public agencies responsible.

 While improving rates of enrolment for Maori are encouraging, the gap between Maori and non-Maori remains large.
 Progress towards closing the gap is slow, and policy responses cautious.Educational achievement: B+The gains of recent years in closing the gap in NCEA pass rates between high and low decile schools has been maintained.
 These gaps remain about 30% between the lowest and highest decile schools.

 Infant mortality: B+

-The recent decline in the infant mortality rate, although
+The recent decline in the infant mortality rate, although small, is encouraging.

 Teenage pregnancy: B+